openpracticelibrary/openpracticelibrary/src/pages/practice/hackathon.md

 whyDo: >-
   * Harnesses creative problem solving

-  * Unmatched knowledge gain over such a short period of time
+  * Unmatched knowledge gain over a short period of time

   * Gives the foundations to creating an open working environment

-  * Provide a space for participants to explore interests
+  * Provides a space for participants to explore interests

   * Creates an environment for exploration and discovery